 Our 2 day trip includes 4 delicious meals and 2 nights camping at our private river front camp where you can enjoy our grass lawn, recreation area with sand volleyball court, horseshoes, ping pong, foosball and darts.

 Our trip begins with breakfast followed by a a brief trip orientation and safety talk.
 Afterwards we will begin our 13 mile journey down the Lower Gorge of the South Fork American which begins as we float a swift but mellow section of the river allowing everyone to perfect their paddling skills in preparation for the challenging American River Gorge.
-After a delicious 'deli-style lunch (on midweek trips we have lunch at our camp prior to begining the trip) we enter the Gorge where in quick succession we will bounce, yell, get wet and laugh through Fowler’s Rock, Satan’s Cesspool, Haystack Canyon, Bouncing Rock and Hospital Bar Rapids.
+After a delicious 'deli-style lunch we enter the Gorge where in quick succession we will bounce, yell, get wet and laugh through Fowler’s Rock, Satan’s Cesspool, Haystack Canyon, Bouncing Rock and Hospital Bar Rapids.
 Our journey ends on the warm, still waters of Folsom Lake where an awaiting bus or van shuttles you back to the EarthTrek Camp where you can relax.
 Dinner is not provided but it is available at one of several restaurants a short distance from our camp.

 After breakfast the next morning we depart for the Middle Fork, about a 75 minute drive to our put-in at Ralston Afterbay where we unload the rafts and begin our exciting day of rafting down the Class IV Middle Fork, a deep forested canyon, crystal clear water and some of the wildest runnable rapids in California.
 All of this and more can be found on the Middle Fork American River.
 While some of the river is a relaxing but spirited Class II float, there are numerous Class III and IV rapids for whitewater excitement and thrills.